 Section 1: Amiibo Overview / Pros & Cons

 Miis are an uncommon sight in the amiibo metagame, and the Mii Gunner is perhaps the most common of the three types.
-In essence, the Mii Gunner is essentially an improved version of Samus.
+In essence, it is an improved version of Samus.
 The Mii Gunner’s special moves – most notably its neutral and side specials – serve as great camping options.
 Its moveset is overall quite fast and has above-average range.

-Unfortunately, the Mii Gunner suffers from several flaws.
-It often struggles to KO opponents due to its weak smash attacks.
-The Mii Gunner’s AI has a few quirks as well: its tendency to camp is a double-edged sword.
-This behavior helps the Mii Gunner to avoid taking damage while simultaneously wearing down its opponent, but it also means that its AI is hesitant to get close and go for a KO.
+Unfortunately, the Mii Gunner suffers from several flaws, one of which is that it often struggles to KO opponents due to its weak smash attacks.
+Its AI has a few quirks as well: its tendency to camp is a double-edged sword: this behavior helps the Mii Gunner to avoid taking damage while simultaneously wearing down its opponent, but it also means that its AI is hesitant to get close and go for a KO.
 The Mii Gunner’s AI also occasionally uses its down special as a melee attack, which leaves it vulnerable.

 The Mii Gunner requires very specific training to meet its maximum potential – it must learn to rely on its special moves.
 Charge Blast and Gunner Missile are absolutely essential to the Mii Gunner’s success.

 For more information on equipment, including instructions on how to farm for custom parts, please read the amiibo equipment guide.

 Before you begin training your amiibo, you must equip it with a viable setup of stats and bonuses.
 The following build has been extensively tested and proven effective:

 - Gunner Missile: Gunner Missile is a versatile projectile that gives the Mii Gunner a great camping option.
 Inputting this move like a smash attack fires a powered-up Super Missile.